Luligu/matterbridge/README.md

 ## Run matterbridge with docker
 The Matterbridge docker image is published on the docker hub.

-### Run the Docker container and start it with full access to the host network and with volume for the plugin and data directory
+### Run the Docker container and start it
+The container has full access to the host network (needed for mdns).
+The volume matterbridge_plugin connects to the Matterbridge plugin directory (Matterbridge).
+The volume matterbridge_storage connects to the Matterbridge storage directory (.matterbridge).
 ```
 docker volume create matterbridge_plugin
 docker volume create matterbridge_storage